 Holy Cross Vision, Values And Aims

-At Holy Cross RC Primary School we seek to provide the highest quality learning experiences to all our pupils.
-Our broad curriculum is meaningful, relevant and recognises the importance of learning through the four contexts.
+At Holy Cross RC Primary School we seek to provide the highest quality learning experiences to all our pupils in a nurturing environment, valuing the importance of positive relationships.
+We celebrate the diversity of our school and strive to promote respect, dignity and non-discrimination through our Rights Respecting work.
+Continuing to build the resilience of our whole school community supports the wellbeing of our staff and pupils, and our curriculum is grounded in our commitment to securing children’s rights and wellbeing.
+We value the pupil voice highly, involving children in discussions about their own learning and seeking their views about the life of the school.
+Our curriculum is meaningful, relevant and recognises the importance of learning through the four contexts.
+We value the importance of play and creativity in learning, both indoors and outdoors.
 Pupils will have planned opportunities to apply their knowledge and skills in challenging tasks and new situations, thereby equipping them to become active citizens in an ever-changing world.
-We value the pupil voice highly, involving children in discussions about their own learning and seeking their views about the life of the school.
-Our curriculum is grounded in our commitment to securing children’s rights and wellbeing.
 As a Catholic school, we are a community of faith promoting Gospel values through celebration and worship, and through service to the common good.
 In delivering the curriculum, we recognise the importance of all our partners in providing opportunities for learners to develop skills for learning, life and work.
+Together we continue to become more skilled in using digital technology to support learning and teaching and through this are working hard to strengthen home-school links through the use of the focus child model.